Free HIV Testing - Student Health Center

-Free and anonymous HIV testing has resumed with results available within two weeks.
+Free HIV testing is available with results available within two weeks.

 - Student Health Center, Room 7302, Building 7, third floor, Fremont campus

 - No needles - we use the Orasure Method

 We welcome all students, staff, and faculty.
 HIV testing is not available to the general public at Ohlone College.
 If you are not a student at Ohlone or an employee of Ohlone, please refer to the Toll-free, Confidential HIV Line in Alameda County.

 It is a completely free test.
 Results are ready in two weeks and can only be given to the tested individual in person (no phone calls).
 Testing is performed by a State of California Certified HIV/AIDS Test Counselor.

 We are pleased to present to you the Orasure Method, the Oral HIV Antibody Testing System.
 Orasure is an oral fluid collection system that requires no needles or blood work.
 The method is highly accurate (99.97%) and reliable.
 Using a swab, the test draws out HIV Antibodies (not the virus) from the tissues of the cheek and gum for two minutes.
 It does not collect salvia, but rather sample called oral mucosal transudate (Omt).
 This is an easy and painless method because it takes away some of the fears involving needles and blood.
 Additionally, the provider is not at risk for unintentional transmission when using this method.

 Many people have different reasons why they choose to get an HIV test.
 Here are some reasons you may consider getting tested:

 - You have or had vaginal, anal or oral sex with those whose sexual or medical history you don't know.

 - You have or had unprotected sex (e.g. sexual activity without latex condoms).